Loading Now

 Interior of the Nissan Leaf electric car in Malaysia

-Looking back in the day and in my early days of school, I used to dream and wonder when vehicles would go electric and now in 2013, the future is here and I finally have the opportunity to experience driving a 100% fully electric car mass-produced by Nissan.
+Looking back in the day and my early days of school, I used to dream and wonder when vehicles would go electric.
+In 2013, the future is here, and I finally have the opportunity to experience driving a 100% fully electric car mass-produced by Nissan.

-Nissan Leaf is a fully electric car that does not run on fuel unlike hybrids, this is what I learned when the team from Nissan paid me a visit to show me the car and also install the car charging unit at my home.
+The Nissan Leaf is a fully electric car that does not run on fuel, unlike hybrids.
+This is what I learned when the Nissan team paid me a visit to show me the car and also install the car charging unit at my home.

 The team was one of their chief technicians who explained the entire process of the electric car in 60 minutes.
-Now get this, the car can drive fully charged for 160 kilometers, that means, I cannot take the car outstation on my frequent travels around Malaysia.
+Now, the car can drive fully charged for 160 kilometers, so I cannot take the car outstation on my frequent travels around Malaysia.

-But then again, I do travel a lot around the city for meetings or client calls, therefore, this car will be quite interesting to see how it handles in our crazy Malaysian traffic.
+But then again, I do travel a lot around the city for meetings or client calls, so it will be quite interesting to see how this car handles our crazy Malaysian traffic.

 Nissan Leaf Zero Emission

-Firstly, I was informed that this is a 100% Zero Emission car.
-There is no fuel intake, therefore, there is no exhaust or tailpipe.
+Firstly, I was informed that this is a 100% Zero-Emission car.
+There is no fuel intake, so there is no exhaust or tailpipe.

-Everything else in the Nissan Leaf is almost similar to a common car, just that there is a massive lithium-ion battery that weighs about 300 kilos that powers the entire car.
-Fast forward, I was given the entire breakdown of the car before I did a test drive around my home area.
+Everything else in the Nissan Leaf is almost similar to a common car, just that it has a massive lithium-ion battery that weighs about 300 kilos and powers the entire car.
+Fast-forward: I was given the entire breakdown of the car before I did a test drive around my home area.

-Just a push of the button and a light on the dashboard indicated that the car is ready to move.
-Apart from the start and the no-noise, I took the car for a spin around my area with no problems at all.
-In general, it still performs just like a normal car and with power!
+Just a push of the button and a light on the dashboard indicated that the car was ready to move.
+Apart from the start and the no-noise, I spun the car around my area with no problems at all.
+In general, it performs just like a regular car and with power!

 Nissan Leaf Gear Shift

-Contrary to the believe that electric cars have no power, I was wrong.
-The car can accelerate just like a normal car and faster than any general car too!
-Everything else handles just normal.
+Contrary to the belief that electric cars have no power, I was wrong.
+The vehicle can accelerate just like a regular car and faster than any other general car!
+Everything else handles just typically.

-I am guessing over the next few years, there will be chargers installed around the country.
-At this moment, there are a few Electric Car (EV) chargers installed at selected places around Klang Valley.
+I am guessing that chargers will be installed nationwide over the next few years.
+At this moment, a few Electric Car (EV) chargers are installed at selected places around Klang Valley.

-The car being test charged at my house
+The car being tested is charged at my house.

 The Nissan Leaf specifications;